ANIsha-Mahto/To-Do-List/README.md

 3. **Open index.html in your browser:**
 Just double-click it or use Live Server if you're using VS Code.

 🌟 Demo
 Live Demo Link ()

 ✨ Customization Tips
       -You can save tasks using localStorage for persistence.
       -Add edit functionality for tasks.
       -Use animations with libraries like AOS or animate.css for effects.

-🙌 Contributing
-Pull requests are welcome!
-If you'd like to suggest improvements, feel free to fork the project and create a pull request.

 ### ✅ To Use: